17 Things to Know Before Renting a Car in Milan Italy

 The second huge advantage is that smaller cars are much better suited to Milan’s narrow streets, which can get quite busy during rush hours and in peak tourism season.

-👉🏽 Pickup and drop-off locations: Some pickup and drop-off locations may come with extra charges.
+👉🏽 Pickup and drop-off locations: Some pickup and drop-off locations may incur additional charges.

-Typically, pickup/drop-off locations at airports and train stations will come with extra charges.
+Typically, pickup and drop-off locations at airports and train stations incur extra charges.
 Research the most economical locations for yourself, and use those.

 👉🏽 Read the reviews: Reviews from previous customers, both about the car and the rental agency, provide valuable insights into both.